kristycy-yiu/ds_team5_diabetes/README.md

 Our initial plan was to compare symptom presentation across genders by fitting separate logistic regression models for male and female participants, and examining differences in coefficient magnitudes, odds ratios and statistical significance.
 We also aimed to formally test gender moderation by including interaction terms in a combined model.
 This approach would have allowed us to evaluate whether symptom patterns carry different predictive weight across genders.

-However, we decided to revise our Business Problem by removing the focus on gender-based differences in early-onset diabetes symptom presentation.
+However, we were unable to fully support the recommendations for our Business Problem as we were unable to verify our findings of gender-based differences in early-onset diabetes symptom presentation from our interaction model with a stratified model.
 Given the time and data constraints, we determined that a stratified gender analysis would not be feasible.
-The gender imbalance in the dataset introduced complications during the female-only logistic regression, particularly when age was treated as a continuous predictor - several age values were absent within the female subgroup.
-This can lead to issues such as quasi-complete separation, unstable coefficient estimates and convergence failures in logistic models.
-Without sufficient cell counts (sparse data), the model cannot reliably estimate odds ratios, making any subgroup-specific interpretations statistically invalid.
+The gender imbalance in the dataset introduced complications during the female-only logistic regression, particularly when age was treated as a continuous predictor - several age values were absent within the female subgroup and some age values were only associated with one outcome.
+This can lead to issues such as perfect and quasi-complete separation.
+Without sufficient cell counts (sparse data), the model cannot reliably estimate odds ratios, making any subgroup-specific interpretations statistically unreliable.

 The next step for this analysis is to restructure the data before conducting the stratified logistic regression.
 Specifically, age would need to be converted from a continuous measure into categorical “bins” to ensure sufficient representation across age categories within each gender group.
 This step would help mitigate empty-cell issues.